 Where to start if you're new to devices

 If you're device-curious but not sure where to begin, start with NuDerma (most affordable, easiest to use, immediate visible results) or Maysama PRANA LED (zero risk, zero downtime, pairs beautifully with your existing serums).
 Both will give you a feel for how devices work without a significant financial or time commitment.
-Then, once you've built the habit, consider investing in NIRA or a microcurrent device as your long-term collagen play.
+Then, once you've built the habit, consider investing in a microcurrent device as your long-term collagen play.